withastro/docs/src/pages/en/guides/markdown-content.md

 #### Assigning Custom Components to HTML elements in MDX

 MDX allows some common HTML elements to be written either with Markdown syntax or with JSX expressions.
 For example, `*italics*` for emphasis can also be written inside a JSX expression as `<em>italics</em>`.
-Both are converted to HTML elements.

 It is also possible to map these Markdown symbols to `.astro` components instead of their standard HTML elements.
 This allows you to write in standard Markdown syntax without adding components in your Markdown content.